JJ-Ju/multi-cli/docs/extension.md

 ## How it works

-On startup, Gemini CLI looks for extensions in `<home>/.gemini/extensions`
+On startup, Ionesco CLI looks for extensions in `<home>/.gemini/extensions`

 Extensions exist as a directory that contains a `gemini-extension.json` file.
 For example: